michaelbramwell/michaelbramwell.github.io/_posts/2015-01-22-installing-timer-jobs-in-sharepoint-2013.md

 Then create your three constructors and override execute method.

 {% highlight c# %}
-namespace somenamespace
+public class CustomTimerJobExecution : SPJobDefinition {
+  public CustomTimerJobExecution() { }

+  public CustomTimerJobExecution(string jobName, SPService service) : base(jobName, service, null, SPJobLockType.None)
   {

-  public class MyTimerJobExecution : SPJobDefinition
-  {
-    public MyTimerJobExecution() { }

-    public MyTimerJobExecution(string jobName, SPService service)
-    : base(jobName, service, null, SPJobLockType.None)
-    {
     this.Title = jobName;
   }

-    public MyTimerJobExecution(string jobName, SPWebApplication webapp)
-    : base(jobName, webapp, null, SPJobLockType.ContentDatabase)
+  public CustomTimerJobExecution(string jobName, SPWebApplication webapp) : base(jobName, webapp, null, SPJobLockType.ContentDatabase)
   {
     this.Title = jobName;
   }

   public override void Execute(Guid contentDbId)
   {
     try
     {
       // execute your logic here
     }
     catch (Exception ex)
     {
       // do your logging here
       throw;
     }
   }
 }
-}
 {% endhighlight %}

-In this case we will be creating a feature with Web Application scope, which will allow us in a round about way to retrieve the web context derived from the web application context.
+In this case we will be creating a feature with Web Application scope.
 Notice that the second constructor takes a parameter of type SPService, this is what you might use if you had given your feature farm scope.
 In this instance we are interested in the third constructor as it takes a type of SPWebApplication as one of its parameters.
 We can then do something like the following in the above Execute method to derive a site url using the SPWebApplication context.

 {% highlight c# %}
 SPSecurity.RunWithElevatedPrivileges(delegate()